-Join the Upper School band and chorale, the Jazz Combo and Strings Ensemble, show choir, pep band, student-run rock band or the a cappella group—musical exploration abounds at Perk.
+Join the Upper School band and chorale, the Strings Ensemble, or student-run rock band —musical exploration abounds at Perkiomen.
 Play in the pit orchestra for the winter musical, take private lessons or head to state competition; take your talents as far as you can!

-Challenge yourself with acting courses, try out for a school production, or participate in the annual state festival as a member of Perk’s Thespian Society, Work on our stage or technical crews, become an assistant director or write and perform in your own monologue or play.
+Challenge yourself with acting courses, try out for a school production, or participate in the annual state festival as a member of Perkiomen’s Thespian Society.
+Work on our stage or technical crews, become an assistant director, or write and perform in your own monologue or play.

 - Students will gain knowledge of aesthetics.